Roiocam/jetcache/docs/EN/RedisWithRedisson.md

 # with spring boot

 JetCache Redisson does not support creating clients through configuration, but instead obtains the Client instance by getting the Spring bean.
-Therefore, when using Redisson support in Spring Boot, provide redisson client bean name as `redissonClient` in configured is enough.
+Therefore, when using Redisson support in Spring Boot, provide redisson client spring bean name through `redissonClient` property is enough.

 application.yml (without local cache configurations):